ianmiell/shutit/README.md

 - Find dockerfiles a great idea, but limiting in practice.

+- Want to build stateless containers for production.

+- Are interested in "phoenix deployment".

 Overview
 --------
-While evaluating Docker for my corp I reached a point where using Dockerfiles was somewhat painful or verbose for complex and/or long and/or configurable interactions.
+While evaluating Docker for my corp (openbet.com) I reached a point where using Dockerfiles was somewhat painful or verbose for complex and/or long and/or configurable interactions.
 So we wrote our own for our purposes.

 ShutIt works in the following way:

 - It runs a docker container (base image configurable)
-- Within this container it runs through configurable set of modules (each with a globally unique module id) that runs in a defined order with a standard lifecycle:
+- Within this container it runs through configurable set of modules (each with a globally unique module id) that runs in a defined order with a standard
+  lifecycle:
      - dependency checking
      - conflict checking
      - remove configured modules